narcissistic red flags: warning signs highlighted

 Narcissists also use emotional outbursts as a way of intimidating people and coercing them into agreeing with the narcissist.

-These emotional explosions can be confusing and intimidating, leaving their partners walking on eggshells to avoid further conflict and silent treatment.
+These emotional explosions can be confusing and intimidating, leaving you walking on eggshells to avoid further conflict and silent treatment.

 10. Lack of Consideration